Skip to content

 When buying property in Hawaii, you will want to learn as much as possible about the home.
 Check property records to find out the values of homes in the area, taxes, and insurance, and look for building permits to see if the place was renovated.
 Also, check for any liens or foreclosures on the property.

-Anyone selling a property has a legal obligation to inform prospective buyers about any material defects.
+Property owners are legally obligated to inform prospective buyers about material defects.
 If you have any gaps in your knowledge, you can check property records.

 If you take out a mortgage to buy the property, your lender will require that you purchase title insurance.
 This policy protects both of you against anyone coming along after the sale claiming they own the property.
 Your attorney or title company will perform a property title search to avoid issues like this.

-Property values are very important details about real property.
+Property values are essential details about real property.
 However, property values change very quickly due to the economy, inflation, interest rates, and the local real estate market.
 You can find the value on appraisals, assessments, and other property records.
-The fair market value is the yardstick realtors, and other property professionals use to compare the value to other homes in the area.
+The fair market value is the yardstick realtors and other property professionals use to compare the value to other homes in the area.
 It is the price that the house would sell for in the current market.

 Assessments and appraisals are both tools used to determine a property's value.
 Tax officials use assessments to derive a value to set tax rates.
 These values do not always match the fair market value.